 Dog bites can cause severe pain, injuries, scarring and even death.
-Of the millions of Americans bitten by dogs each year, about 27,000 will need reconstructive surgery—and even a minor dog bite can become infected and develop complications.
-If you or someone close to you has suffered a dog bite in Dunwoody, help is available.
+Of the millions of Americans bitten by dogs each year, about 27,000 will need reconstructive surgery – and even a minor dog bite can become infected and develop complications.
+If you or someone close to you has suffered a personal injury in Dunwoody, help is available.
 You need to speak to a Dunwoody dog bite lawyer.

 Your first order of business is to get medical attention.
 Summon an ambulance to the scene if you need one.
 If you don’t need care immediately, we do recommend that you stay at the scene at try to get some basic information about the dog and its owner.

 - If the dog owner is there, get the person’s name and address.
 If not, ask bystanders if they know who the dog belongs to and where they live.

 - Ask the owner for the dog’s history of shots.
 It is especially important to know if the dog has had its rabies shots.

 - Try to find out if the dog has bitten anyone before.

 Don’t be surprised if the dog’s owner is uncooperative.
 Dog owners often become defensive, and the owner may try to minimize your injuries or even blame you for the attack.
 Or the dog may have been wandering on its own.